Primacy vs Recency of Training

 At Columbine, and again at the Pulse Nightclub, victims inside bled to death while EMS waited, hamstrung by local policy, for police to clear the entire complex, to make absolutely sure there weren’t any other ballistic threats.

 Immediately after Columbine, police changed their tactics with active killer events.
 Now, police Contact Teams (also called “hunter – killer” teams) will take tremendous risks “pressing the threat,” moving rapidly to the sound of gunfire / screams, into the Hot Zone (also called the Direct Threat Zone).
-Their one goal is to stop the killing.
+Their one goal is to stop the killing (Uvalde was an exception, not the rule).

 Along the way, those police Contact Teams pass Warm (Indirect Threat) Zones, where the killer(s) have left wounded victims.